Skip to content

 Microsoft.Agents.AI.DevUI For hosted agent services with OpenAI-compatible API endpoints; our DevUI serves a different purpose

-MAF WorkflowOrchestrator graph topology: The graph is always a linear chain — AddEdge(src, sink) only.
-Cycles are implemented via the outer while(phaseCount < maxPhases) loop that builds a fresh workflow per phase.
+MAF GraphOrchestrator graph topology: The graph is always a DAG of forward edges within a phase — AddEdge(src, sink) only.
+Cycles are implemented via the outer phase loop that builds a fresh workflow per phase.
 This is the correct approach: MAF's WorkflowBuilder validates DAG structure and does not support in-graph cycles.

 Future opportunity — RequestPort for Magentic HITL: The framework's RequestPort is a pause-and-wait-for-external-input primitive: the workflow halts at a RequestHaltEvent, the caller calls SendResponseAsync(response) to resume.
 This maps cleanly onto Magentic's plan review loop (currently a polling IHumanApprovalService call).
 Migrating the plan review to RequestPort would require MagenticOrchestrator to be backed by a MAF workflow rather than a manual loop, which is a non-trivial refactor but architecturally sound.